alelodato/alelodato/README.md

   *Restaurant website with a Django-based booking system.*

 - 📚 [ViBook](https://vibook-557c0bb75197.herokuapp.com/)
-  *React + Django REST app for discovering and saving your favorite books.*
+  *React + Django REST app for discovering and saving your favorite parties and venues.*

 ---